diez/www.diez.org/docs/getting-started/swift.md

 }
 ```

-In this example, the `Colors` component maps semantic names to the `Palette` component's color definitions.
+In this example, the `Colors` object maps semantic names to `Palette`'s color definitions.

 Let's change `lightBackground` to `palette.lightPurple` like so: